nixworks/public/news/2015/07/16/README.md

 ##### James Holmes
 ### [James Holmes, a former University of Colorado neuroscience student, is found guilty of first-degree murder in the July 2012 Aurora shooting, which killed 12 and injured 70; he had plead not guilty by reason of legal insanity. ](/news/2015/07/16/james-holmes-a-former-university-of-colorado-neuroscience-student-is-found-guilty-of-first-degree-murder-in-the-july-2012-aurora-shooting.md)
-_Context: legal insanity, neuroscience, University of Colorado, 2012 Aurora shooting, James Holmes_
+_Context: James Holmes, neuroscience, legal insanity, University of Colorado, 2012 Aurora shooting_

 ##### Japan
 ### [Japan's lower house of parliament passes a pair of bills changing the country's security laws, allowing Japanese soldiers to fight overseas for the first time since the end of World War II under certain conditions, over strong protests from opposition lawmakers, who walked out of the vote.](/news/2015/07/16/japan-s-lower-house-of-parliament-passes-a-pair-of-bills-changing-the-country-s-security-laws-allowing-japanese-soldiers-to-fight-overseas.md)
-_Context: House of Representatives, Japan, World War II, military_
+_Context: Japan, military, House of Representatives, World War II_

 ## [Previous Day...](/news/2015/07/15/index.md)